 If a complainant commences legal action against the school in relation to their complaint, we will consider whether to suspend the complaints procedure until those legal proceedings have concluded.
+Where a complaint has led to a legal ruling or decision then the school will comply with this ruling and will only continue to consider any matters that fall outside this legal ruling.

-Resolving complaints
+2.1 Resolving complaints